bhavenp/docker_sentiment_analysis/README.md

 ## Issues:
 1. Pre-trainined model for embedding layer is cached locally, so when the cache is emptied automatically, tensorflow still thinks the model is cached locally.
 	1. __Solution:__ I removed the directory where tensorflow_hub caches the model, then I reran the training process.
 Tested that the app works too.
-2. Model is loaded every time a prediction needs to be made.
-It should only need to be loaded once when the application starts up.

-## Future work
-1. There will be a single Docker container that will serve as an endpoint.
-Prediction will be served from this endpoint.
-2. I want to add a container that controls a GUI.
-3. I want to add a container that runs a SQL database that will store previous queries to the model and the results.